avatar

 Professional Experience

-I have over 20 years of professional experience spanning journalism, healthcare communications, and academic leadership.
+I have over 20 years of professional experience in journalism, healthcare communication, and academic leadership.

-Lead the institute’s leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.
+Program/Research Director Lead the institute’s leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.
+Contributed to leadership development programming and promotion.

 University of Missouri Health Care and School of Medicine, 2015-2022